slevic/conjur/design/authenticators/authenticator_management_improvement.md

 ## Backwards Compatibility

 - The authenticators keep their same structure in Conjur.
 Users could still manage them in the way it's done today.
-- These CLI commands are uniting policy loads and variable updates into a single step, therefore running the commands requires permissions to both load a policy under the `conjur` policy and to updated the variables in that policy.
+- These CLI commands are uniting policy loads and variable updates into a single step, therefore running the commands requires permissions to both load a policy under the `conjur` policy and to update the variables in that policy.

 ## Performance